ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/change-configuration.md

 You need to have the **Manager** role to change configuration settings, as defined in the [IAM service access roles table](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam#service-access-roles).
 To assign access, see [Managing IAM access for users or services](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam#manage-access).

 Updating `max_connections` and `max_locks_per_transaction` with one command/API request is only feasible when you make the values both larger or smaller.
 If you need to make one larger and the other smaller, you need to run two commands/API requests, updating one setting at a time.
-This limitation will be fixed in the next release.
 {: important}

 ## Using the CLI